DA-Hetal-Patel/DA-Hetal-Patel/README.md

 ## 👨‍💻 About Me:
 - I am a data analyst with a passion for uncovering insights through data.
 - I specialize in Power BI, DAX, and data visualization.
-- Currently working on building dashboards and performing data analysis for Metrolinx.
+- Currently working on building dashboards and performing data analysis.

 ## 📊 Technologies and Tools:
 - **Data Visualization**: Power BI, Tableau